jacobmarks/text-to-image/README.md

 need to `pip install replicate` and set the environment variable `REPLICATE_API_TOKEN` with your API token.

-If you want to use DALL-E2, you will need to `pip install openai` and set the environment variable `OPENAI_API_KEY` with your API key.
+If you want to use DALL-E2 or DALL-E3, you will need to `pip install openai` and set the environment variable `OPENAI_API_KEY` with your API key.

 Refer to the [main README](https://github.com/voxel51/fiftyone-plugins) for